swapmyvote/swapmyvote/README.md

 ## Contributing to Swap my Vote

-At the moment, there is only one developer working on Swap my Vote, so any help would be well appreciated.
+Any help would be well appreciated.
 Please take a look at the open issues, and leave a comment if you're looking at one.
 Or get in contact at hello@swapmyvote.uk.

 Our roadmap can be seen in our [GitHub project](https://github.com/orgs/swapmyvote/projects/1) and [list of milestones](https://github.com/swapmyvote/swapmyvote/milestones?direction=asc&sort=due_date).